 - Look at the constituency vote in each constituency in the region.
 Most votes wins the single seat in each.

-- Divide each party’s list vote by the number of constituency seats won in that region.
-Highest number gets the first list seat.
+- Divide each party’s list vote by one more than the number of constituency seats they won in that region.
+Highest number after dividing gets the first list seat.
 (Or more mathematically rendered; Vote Value = Total Regional Vote/(Constituency Seats + List Seats so far + 1)

-- Repeat the same calculation, adding list seats won to the party’s constituency total, until all 7 list seats are allocated.
+- Repeat the same calculation, adding list seats won to the party’s total including constituency seats, until all 7 list seats are allocated.

 Anyone with a pen, paper, calculator and access to Wikipedia can work out the complete AMS results by hand in a matter of minutes.
 It’s really not hard.
 I know people can freak out when any kind of maths is involved, but this is primary school level stuff – albeit with much bigger numbers than you’d have used then.
 Now I’m not expecting Jane Voter or Joe Ballot to go off and do these calculations, or even to know the above formula off the top of their head – I do expect journalists to do so, and not to talk down to your average punter with this “complex calculations” guff.
 It is possible to simply say “a system of PR lists ensures a roughly proportional result in each region” without throwing in a “complex”.